DIY-Recording-Equipment/diyre-libdoc/old guides/jft.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/jft-colour', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/jft-colour">JFT Colour!</a>
+Thank you for purchasing a [JFT Colour!](https://www.diyrecordingequipment.com/products/jft-colour)

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

-This guide is for the JFT mkII, if you purchased the earlier version see the <a href="https://www.diyrecordingequipment.com/pages/jft-manual">JFT mkI assembly guide</a>.
+This guide is for the JFT mkII, if you purchased the earlier version see the [JFT mkI assembly guide](https://www.diyrecordingequipment.com/pages/jft-manual).

 ## Required Tools